 I got my sample shades all in the Inquisitive range and the perfect (and I literally mean PRRRRFECT) match for me is Inquisitive Manx.
 Flawless Feline version (well, duh, otherwise why would I be writing the review for the Flawless) because I love me a good full coverage foundation.
 And lemme tell you this - there are pretty much two types of pale skin: normal pale skin, and then translucent pale skin.
 The latter of the two is an absolute arse to try to match a foundation to because if it's not a perfect match, it's really hard to make that foundation work with your skin.
 Underneath the black hair dye I am a natural redhead with that translucent skin, but this matched perfectly and just makes my skin look amazing.

 I use a smaller, somewhat dense kabuki brush to apply it and it just melts into the skin when youíre buffing it on.
 Covers my redness, evens out skintone, and after the initial buffing I go back in with a bit more of the foundation to apply it to areas where I get extra red, like around the nose and mouth.
 After it settles for a few minutes it just looks so good.
 Also the coverage seems to go up after it's settled for a couple minutes, so give it a little time before going back in and putting more on.
 Does it look like youíre wearing foundation?
 Well, yeah, because it makes the skin look pretty flawless, but it doesnít make you look like youíre wearing foundation in a bad way (if that even makes sense).
 And it just looks like great skin, dare I say even somewhat airbrushed.
+You DO have to use a light hand though because apply too much and it won't look so pretty.

 It doesn't feel heavy on the face.
 I was actually really surprised at how light it feels, I guess because I'm so used to "full coverage" meaning that heavy feeling on the skin.
 It really feels almost like I have nothing on my face.